 Westlake is located in Palm Beach County, between Wellington and Palm Beach Gardens, and it is home to the 55+ community Cresswind Palm Beach at Westlake.
 So far this year 258 homes have sold in Westlake, earning them the #31 spot on the Top 50 list.

 Lake Nona in the Orlando area is close to several 55+ communities.
-So far 230 new homes have sold there in 2022.
+So far 230 new homes have been sold there in 2022.

 The last Florida community to earn a spot on the Top 50 Mid-Year 2022 list is Nocatee, located about 25 miles southeast of Jacksonville.
-There you will find Del Webb Nocatee, and the community as a whole sold 212 new homes the first half of this year.
+There you will find Del Webb Nocatee, and the community as a whole sold 212 new homes in the first half of this year.

 The report which you can read here also highlighted a few other key things.
 One is that total new home sales among the 50 Top-Selling Master-Planned Communities declined by 18% in the first half of 2022 compared to the same time period last year.
 That's to be expected, as January through June of 2021 were 6 of the most feverish months in the history of real estate and completely unsustainable in the long term.